Step-by-step tutorials on sketching warblers

 Sketching Warblers Tutorial

-I filmed this 40-minute tutorial as part of my Nature Sketching Challenge group.
-It may appear a bit blurry because it was filmed as a Facebook Live video.
+I filmed this 40-minute tutorial as a Facebook Live video so it may appear a bit blurry .
 If you want to follow along, then download the Warbler Sketching Cheatsheet mentioned in the video.

 How to sketch an Ovenbird